 Once the eligibility, DOB, and URA reviews are completed, the property will move to appraisals and inspections.
-To be considered a valid appraisal, the appraisal must be performed 120 days prior to the offer date.
-The Buyout project team will oversee:
+To be considered a valid appraisal, the appraisal must be performed within 120 days prior to the offer date.
+Exceptions to this timeframe may be in areas with stable growth or if the Housing